Genivia/ugrep/README.md

            status is 0 even if an error occurred.

     GLOBBING
-           Globbing  is  used by options --include, --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from to match pathnames  and  base- names.
-Globbing supports gitignore syntax and the corresponding match- ing rules.
+           Globbing   is   used   by  options  --glob,  --include,  --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from to match path- names and basenames.
+Globbing supports gitignore syntax and the corre- sponding matching rules.
 When a glob contains a  path  separator  `/', the pathname is matched.
 Otherwise the basename of a file or directory is matched.
-           For  example,  *.h  matches  foo.h  and  bar/foo.h.   bar/*.h   matches
-           bar/foo.h  but  not  foo.h and not bar/bar/foo.h.
-Use a leading `/' to
-           force /*.h to match foo.h but not bar/foo.h.
+For example, *.h matches  foo.h  and  bar/foo.h.   bar/*.h matches  bar/foo.h  but not foo.h and not bar/bar/foo.h.
+Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.
 A  glob  starting with a `!' is negated, i.e. does not match.

            Glob Syntax and Conventions